Common Check Engine light problems

-Symptoms of a sticky EGR valve include stalling at idle, rough idle.
+Symptoms of a sticky EGR valve include stalling at idle, rough idle, engine.
 Sometimes these symptoms happen after exiting the highway.
 In some cars, when the EGR system is clogged up, the Check Engine light may come on, but no other symptoms would be present.
-Common fault codes: P0400, P0401.

-An oxygen sensor is the primary sensor in the fuel injection system.
-Installed in the vehicle's exhaust, it provides the feedback for the engine computer on how efficiently the engine runs.
-A more precise air/fuel ratio sensor used in many modern cars for the same purpose is also commonly referred to as an "oxygen sensor."
+An air/fuel ratio sensor that is commonly known as a front oxygen sensor is the primary sensor in the fuel injection system.
+Installed in the vehicle's exhaust, it provides feedback to the engine computer on how efficiently the engine runs.
+The rear oxygen sensor monitors the operation of the catalytic converter.

-Oxygen sensor problems are also common.
-A failed or deteriorated oxygen sensor may cause a drop in the fuel economy and the Check Engine light to come on.
-The vehicle may still drive fine.
-Common causes include a failed oxygen (air fuel ratio) sensor and shorted out sensor wires.
-Common fault codes: P0130, P0133, P0134, P0135, P0136.
+A failed or deteriorated air/fuel ratio sensor or rear oxygen sensor may cause a drop in the fuel economy and the Check Engine light to come on, but the vehicle may still drive fine.
+Common causes include a failed oxygen or air/fuel ratio sensor, damaged sensor wires and 12-volt power supply issues.

 , P0138, P0141.
 Read about air/fuel ratio sensor